-In the last 2 chapters you learned what App Store Optimization is and what parts of your app store listing matters when it comes to ranking in App Store and Google Play.
+In the last 2 chapters you learned what App Store Optimization is and what parts of your app store listing matter when it comes to ranking in App Store and Google Play.
 We went over how keywords are one of the most important aspects of ASO and app store rank.

 Now, in this last chapter of the ASO Basics lesson, you’ll learn how to build a strong keyword set that will increase your keyword rankings, app store visibility, and app downloads.